lrisviel/markdown/README.md

 *"Oh, you are just good at color selection!
 But I am blind to these color and I have never learnt to painting!
 How can I select right color?"*

+Ok, here we present a best-practice color list for you: